 Below are the various ministries and outreach opportunities we offer at Our Savior’s that you can get involved in.

-We held our Annual sale in the spring and look forward to next year!
-Our items are generally .50$ a piece, with a few boxes of “free” items, and a table of more expensive goods to buy.
-The women of the church put on the sale and the proceeds are then given to many area non-profit organizations.
+Our Spring 2024 Clothing sale is yet To Be Determined!
+Join us in the fall of 2023, Saturday, Oct.
+14th, 9am – 2pm, for a bake sale, Household Treasure Sale that will also include a few Quilter items, and stay for pie & coffee, and treats & activities for children!
+This event will raise a few funds that will be used by the women’s committee, WELCA, to disperse to their favorite outreach organizations around town – in the past that included Quad Cities Food Shelf, Salvation Army, Bill’s House, etc. The women of the church organize the sale and the proceeds are given to many area non-profit organizations.
 In the past we gave to a LSS house in need, Katherine’s House, Bill’s House, Quad Cities Food Shelf, Ruby’s Pantry, Mesabi Humane Society, Habitat for Humanity, and other non-profits.
 We do not keep the proceeds.
 It is a fun way of helping our community in many different areas.

-We had to curb our services during covid but are slowly returning to provide a worship service to a few area Assisted Living and memory care units.
+We are slowly returning to scheduled worship services at area Assisted Living/memory care units-currently we serve at Waterview Pines, the 3rd Thursday at 2pm, if covid/flu/rsv restrictions are not in place.
 Our Pastor leads worship and prayer.
+The times may change in the fall of 2023.
 You can call us if you have questions or need a loved one to be visited and offered communion in a facility.

 During winter we also have a clothing rack with winter jackets, sweaters and hats, gloves and scarves.
 People are free to drop off items they have at home that are gently used and that you wish to donate.
 Just leave it on the rack!
 You are also free to take an item if you need, it is a ministry for all.